Ezzhingy/Ezzhingy/README.md

 ### Heyo 👋, Eugene Zhang here.

-I'm a software developer currently enrolled as a sophomore in the Honours Computer Science Co-op Program at the University of Waterloo.
+I'm a junior enrolled in the Honours Computer Science Co-op Program at the University of Waterloo.

 #### 👀 Talk to me about:
 - Improving website design using Next.js, React, and Tailwind.
 Svelte on the horizon!
 - Backend web development.
-Intermediate in Flask & Node.js + Express.js!
+Proficient in Node.js + Express.js and Flask!
 - Data structures and algorithms.
 Currently using Python!
 Maybe switching to C++ for faster compilation time..

 ----